Ukraine claims hundreds of Russian troops killed in strike; Moscow says 63 died - KTVZ

 The Russian defense ministry said the Ukrainian attack used US-made HIMARS rockets.

-Daniil Bessonov, a former official in the Russia-backed Donetsk administration, said on Telegram that “apparently, the high command is still unaware of the capabilities of this weapon.”
+Daniil Bezsonov, a former official in the Russia-backed Donetsk administration, said on Telegram that “apparently, the high command is still unaware of the capabilities of this weapon.”

 A Russian propagandist who blogs about the war effort on Telegram, Igor Girkin, claimed that the building was almost completely destroyed by the secondary detonation of ammunition stores.